Sean Miller: Arizona

-In the Sweet-16 match-up, Arizona found itself pitted against top-seeded Duke, the first time since the 2001 title game that the two schools had met.
-Duke would extend an early lead, but 25 points from Derrick Williams kept the Cats in the game and down by 6 points at the half.
-In the second half, Williams' teammates picked up the slack, dominating the Blue Devils by scoring 55 second-half points and routing the defending champs 93–77.
-Arizona's run at the Final Four would fall 2 points short, losing to 3-seed (and eventual national champion) Connecticut 65–63.

-For 2011–12's third season, Arizona's 2011 recruiting class was ranked 7th, notably signing Nick Johnson and Josiah Turner.
+For his third season, Arizona's 2011 recruiting class was ranked seventh, notably signing Nick Johnson and Josiah Turner.
 Arizona secured three players in the top nine of the ESPNU 100, with all four newly signed players in the top 36.
-This cemented Arizona as the No. 1 signing class nationally, surpassing Kentucky who held the No. 1 spot 2010 and 2011.
-The Wildcats missed the postseason for the second time, reached to the NIT Tournament before falling to Bucknell to finish the season 23–12 overall, 12–6 in Pac-12.
+This cemented Arizona as the No. 1 signing class nationally, surpassing Kentucky, which held the top spot in 2010 and 2011.
+The Wildcats missed the postseason for the second time, reaching to the NIT Tournament before falling to Bucknell to finish the season 23–12 overall, 12–6 in Pac-12.

-In his fourth season, Miller guided the Wildcats to their second top-5 ranking in the AP poll (the first coming in weeks 7–10 of the 2012–2013 season).
-Arizona reached the Sweet 16 in the 2013 NCAA tournament before falling to Ohio State and finished the season with an overall record of 27–8 and 12–6 in Pac-12.
+In his fourth season, Miller guided the Wildcats to their second top-five ranking in the AP poll (the first coming in weeks 7–10 of the 2012–13 season).
+Arizona reached the Sweet 16 in the 2013 NCAA tournament before falling to Ohio State and finishing the season with an overall record of 27–8 and 12–6 in Pac-12.

-On December 9, 2013, in Miller's fifth season as head coach of the Wildcats, Arizona became the #1 ranked team in the country for the 6th time in school history following a 9–0 start with wins over traditional national powerhouses Duke and UNLV.
-The Wildcats followed this up by securing a key come-from-behind victory on the road at Michigan on December 14 and led the Wildcats to their second outright Pac-12 regular season title (its 13th overall, 26th regular season overall).
+On December 9, 2013, in Miller's fifth season leading the Wildcats, Arizona became the top-ranked team in the country for the sixth time in school history following a 9–0 start and wins over Duke and UNLV.
+Miller led the Wildcats to their second outright Pac-12 regular season title (its 13th overall, 26th regular season overall).
 Arizona also secured its second unbeaten home record (18–0) and Coach Miller was again named the Pac-10/12 coach of the year.
-The Wildcats completed their fifth ever 30+ win season (2nd overall).
-In the NCAA tournament, Arizona made its second Elite Eight appearance (9th overall) of the Miller era, but fell to Wisconsin in overtime to finish the season with an overall record of 33–5, including 15–3 in Pac-12.
+The Wildcats completed their fifth ever 30+-win season.
+In the NCAA tournament, Arizona made its second Elite Eight appearance (ninth overall) of the Miller era, but fell to Wisconsin in overtime to finish with an overall record of 33–5, including 15–3 in Pac-12.